EruantalonJS/node-doxygen/README.md

 This module automates the installation and generation of doxygen documentation so that it can be easily included as a build step

-##About this module

-This module is still a work in progress

-0.1.1 goals:

-  - Get the module to work in older (<4.x) node versions
-  - Linux compatibility

 ##Examples of use

 Install the latest doxygen version from the default repository